top of page

 Cost of Goods Sold

-• Labor costs: includes wages, benefits, employer taxes
+• Labor costs: includes wages, benefits, employer taxes; tracking labor is essential for accurate project costing and financial analysis

 • Material costs: raw materials for the finished product